JetBrains/teamcity-documentation/topics/configure-java-for-agent.md

 Information on Java versions currently supported by TeamCity Agent is available [here](supported-platforms-and-environments.md#Supported+Java+Versions+for+TeamCity+Agent).

 To update Java on agents, do one of the following:

-* If the agent details page in the TeamCity UI displays a Java version note with the corresponding action, you can switch to using newer Java: if the appropriate Java version of the same bitness as the current one, the agent page provides an action to switch to using that Java automatically.
-The agent process will restart automatically (once the agent becomes idle, that is finishes the current builds) using the new Java.
+* If an agent detects a newer Java version of the same bitness installed, the agent details page in the TeamCity UI displays the automatic update action.
+Click this action to restart an agent with a newer Java employed.
+Agents restart after they finish with their current builds and become idle.

 * (Windows) Since the build agent Windows installer comes bundled with the required Java, you can just manually reinstall the agent using the Windows installer (`.exe`) obtained from the TeamCity server __Agents__ page.
 See [installation instructions](install-teamcity-agent.md#Install+from+Windows+Executable+File).
 It is important to uninstall the previous version of the agent before installing the updated agent: invoke `Uninstall.exe` in the [Agent Home Directory](agent-home-directory.md), clear all the "_Remove_" checkboxes, and click __Uninstall__.

 * Install a required Java version on the agent into one of the [standard locations](#Path+to+Java+on+Agent+Machine), and restart the agent — the agent should then detect it and provide an action to use a newer Java in the UI.

 * Install a required Java on the agent and configure the agent to use it.

 >In a rare case of updating Java for the process that launches the TeamCity agent, use one of the options for the agent Java upgrade.
 Another way for an agent started as a Windows service, is to stop the service, change the `wrapper.java.command` variable in `buildAgent\launcher\conf\wrapper.conf` to point to the new `java.exe` binary, and restart the service.